Internet relationship: Success of dating websites and social networks

 Canaan Partners have reported that the dating industry brings in an estimate of 3-4 billion dollars yearly from membership fees and advertisements.
 The range of dating sites has expanded vastly over the past two decades.
 There are dating websites that focus on the matchmaking of certain groups of people based on religion, sexual preference, race, etc.

+Dating apps, such as Tinder, have transformed the methods people engage in pursuing online relationships, and thus, have enhanced the success rates of online dating.
+The features of these apps offer accessibility, are often free to use, and allow users to tap into broader demographics; therefore these features gain more popularity and success in aiding in relationship endeavors.
+The broad user base dating apps usually accrue also has been found to appeal to users who aren't looking for traditional relationships, with only casual sex inciting them.
+This has been one of the most common reasons listed by participants in study assessing interest in dating apps.
+For example, Tinder's success can be attributed to the features of the app that facilitate matchmaking practices with the swipe of a finger.
+Tinder's site-specific features regard a user's physical, social, and psychosocial needs and appeal to a user's stratified preferences – such as age, gender, and distance – as inputted by the user themselves.
+Dating apps prioritize a person's identity and characteristics as a method to ensure success in their relationships.

 The average life expectancy has been on a rise, leaving many young singles feeling as if they have plenty of time to find a life partner.
 This opens up time to travel and experience things without the burden of a relationship.
 As of 1996, more than 20% of Canadians "were not living in the same census subdivision as they were five years earlier" and as of 1998, more than half of employed Canadians worried "they [did] not have enough time to spend with their family and friends".
 Due to an increase in many businesses requiring their employees to travel, singles, often young professionals, find online dating websites to be the perfect answer to their "problem", states Brym and Lenton.

 Erik Shipmon, author of "Why Do People Date Online?", exclaims, "the Internet is the ultimate singles' bar—without the noise, the drunks, and the high cost of all those not-so-happy hours.
 Nor, thanks to online dating membership sites, do you have to depend on your friends and family to hook you up with people they think would be perfect for you—and who wouldn't be perfect for, well, anyone, which is why they are still unattached".